rajgoel/course-business-analytics-fundamentals/03-lecture/slides.md

 ---

-The Water Commisioner has allocated
+The Water Commissioner has allocated

 - 600 acre feet of water to kibbutz 1,
 - 800 acre feet of water to kibbutz 2,